-The companies with a soul and strong values don’t worry about differentiating.
+Companies with a soul and strong values don’t worry about differentiating.

 It wasn’t simply based on a transaction, but there was added human value.
-So true, this reminded of the human connection Seth Godin talks about in Linchpin.
+So true, this reminded me of the human connection Seth Godin talks about in Linchpin.

 He is basically pointing out here the rule of out-group / in-group.
 We all feel closer and more emboldened when there’s an “enemy” outside (check how Tai Lopez uses this technique)

-Partners, customer and shareholders
+Partners, customers, and shareholders

 Howard says he puts partners first, then customers, then shareholders.

-To create long term value for shareholders a company must create value for the employees and their customers first.
+To create long-term value for shareholders a company must create value for the employees and their customers first.

 He was going to change that.